jrajan14/CPP_Random_Learning_Programs/README.md

 ## Fibonacci Series
 Display Fibonacci series upto given limit.

+## Game of Life
+Game of Life is an Interesting program which simulates [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) Cellular Automation.
+The output is simply based on Conway's 2D universe where cells live and die accordingly.

 ## Leap Year Check
 Leap year checking programs explains simple logic for checking whether a given year is Leap year or not.
 This program also includes useful information abour Leap year in general, along with small explainations of how Calendars work.